uni-due-syssec/sgxfuzz/README.md

 extracts enclaves memory from distribution formats, a fuzzing setup to fuzz extracted enclave, as well as a series of scripts to perform result aggregation.
-The fuzzing setup is the core of SGXFuzz and is built upon the kAFL fuzzer and the Nyx snapshotting engine.
+The fuzzing setup is the core of SGXFuzz and is built upon the [kAFL fuzzer](https://github.com/IntelLabs/kAFL) and the [Nyx snapshotting and fuzzing engine](https://nyx-fuzz.com).
 We extend the existing code of kAFL to accommodate our structure synthesis in Python.
 The Nyx fuzzing engine utilizes the Intel PT CPU extension to get code coverage information but does not contain any changes for SGXFuzz.
 Finally, we provide several scripts to